 The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor that is located in the examining room.
 Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
 The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.

 A guide wire is a thin wire used to guide the placement of the diagnostic catheter, angioplasty balloon catheter and the vascular stent.
-A sheath is a vascular tube placed into the access artery, such as the femoral artery in the groin that allows catheter exchanges easily during these complex procedures.
+A sheath is a vascular tube placed into the access artery, such as the femoral artery in the groin.

 A balloon catheter is a long, thin plastic tube with a tiny balloon at its tip.
 A stent is a small, wire mesh tube.
-Balloons and stents come in varying sizes to match the size of the diseased artery.
+Balloons and stents come in different sizes to match the size of the diseased artery.

-Stents are specially designed mesh, metal tubes that are inserted into the body in a collapsed state on a catheter and then expanded inside the vessel to prop the walls open.
-In some cases, the stent may have a synthetic fabric covering.
+Stents are specially designed mesh, metal tubes that are inserted into the body in a collapsed state on a catheter.
+They are expanded inside the vessel to prop the walls open.
+In some cases, a stent may have a synthetic fabric covering.

 Other equipment that may be used during the procedure includes an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.

 How does the procedure work?

-Using image guidance, an inflatable balloon mounted at the tip of a catheter is inserted through the skin into an artery and advanced across the site of an arterial blockage where the balloon is inflated to open the vessel and then deflated once the vessel is open.
+Using image guidance, the balloon catheter is inserted through the skin into an artery.
+It is advanced to the site of the blockage where the balloon is inflated to open the vessel.
+It is deflated once the vessel is open.
 In this process, the balloon expands the artery wall, increasing blood flow through the artery.
 A stent may be placed at the treatment site to hold the artery open.

 How is the procedure performed?